angular/components/src/material/button/button.md

 </button>
 ```

-If you are using a custom icon element that is not a `mat-icon` or `.material-icons`, add the
+If you are using a custom icon element that does not use the `Material Symbols` or `Material Icons`
-`matButtonIcon` attribute so that the button can project it into the correct slot:
+set, add the `matButtonIcon` attribute so that the button can project it into the correct slot:

 ```html
 <button matButton>